Avena Sativa, oats

 steroids thereby causing testicles to eventually shrink?

-relation to its effects on hormones are not available, so we really don't know.
+relation to its effects on testosterone, DHEA, or other hormones are not available, so we really don't know.

 However, based on my knowledge, I would seriously doubt if the extract had